10 Best Bait for Trout and How to Catch Them

 One of the most popular types of live bait across much of the United States are crickets.
 These small, but lively creatures can be found in a variety of different environments and fish, including trout, will not hesitate to make an easy meal out of them.
 Crickets can usually be found in abundance at local bait shops where they are typically one of the most affordable kinds of live bait you’ll find anywhere.

-Crickets attract trout most when they are fished without a weight and can skirt around on top of the water’s surface.
+Crickets attract trout most when fished without a weight and can skirt around on top of the water’s surface.
 This helps trout notice them as their movements across the surface are distinctive and work to tap into a trout’s instinctual drive to chase down and engulf an easy meal.

 Cricket bait for trout